-The organisation for Economic Co-operation and Development, created in 1961, is the successor of the Organisation for European Economic Co-operation (OEEC), which was founded in the context of the Marshall Plan.
-The OECD currently has 36 member countries which share "the principles of the market economy, the rule of law and respect for human rights".
+The Organisation for Economic Co-operation and Development (OECD) was created in 1961.
+It succeeded the Organisation for European Economic Co-operation, which was founded in the context of the Marshall Plan.
+The OECD currently has 38 member countries which share "the principles of the market economy, the rule of law and respect for human rights".

 Over the last 20 years, the OECD has extended its area of analysis to all countries that claim to have a market economy.
 The OECD has therefore developed dialogue with the dynamic economies of Asia and Latin America.

 What are the prospects?